beljul/user-centric-ad-id/README.md

 | #4 | Identity providers | Identifier is created, stored and shared by Identity Providers and is linked to PII | <ul><li>Smooth user browsing experience</li><li>Clear separation of purpose</li><li>Auditability</li></ul> | <ul><li>Support required from all identity providers to manage an Identifier</li><li>Requirement for advertisers/publishers to adopt SSOs as login provider</li><li>Capacity to scale (PII-only)</li></ul> |
 | #5 | Third-party entity | Identifier is created and stored by a third-party independent entity at user sign-up time or consent time.
 Identifier can be shared across advertisers, publishers and tech vendors upon user choice | <ul><li>Centralization of user privacy preferences</li><li>Ubiquity for accessing & altering user preferences</li><li>Clear separation of purpose</li><li>Auditability</li></ul> | <ul><li>Impact on user experience</li></ul> |

-Options 1, 3 and 4 seem difficult to scale ; option 2, although most elegant, requires endorsement from browser vendors which is uncertain at present time.
-Therefore, we will detail option 5 in the following proposal.
+Options 1, 3 and 4 seem difficult to scale ; option 2, although more elegant from a UX point of view, is only web-centric.
+On the opposite, option 5 can work on all environments (web, app,…etc), ensuring centralization of user privacy preferences.
+That’s why, we choose option 5 to design the solution detailed below.
+Please note that the latter focuses only on web environment for now but we aim at extending it to others (e.g. app, CTV, …etc).

 ## Proposal
 We introduce: